-Director: Dr. George Candler
+Director: Dr. Georgette Dumont

 About the program

-The UNF MPA is northeast Florida's only NASPAA* accredited degree program in public policy, public administration, and related fields.
+The UNF MPA is northeast Florida's only NASPAA (A brief discussion of accreditation) accredited degree program in public policy, public administration, and related fields.
 The UNF MPA prepares students for successful careers as managers in the public and nonprofit sectors.
 The curriculum enables the student to understand the scope and activity of governance in modern society, and to administer public and nonprofit programs effectively.
 For the student who already has significant work experience, the program provides opportunities to gain new skills and obtain a broader perspective on the responsibilities and obligations of public and nonprofit sector management.
 While public administration is generally associated with a political science background, students from any discipline who are interested in public or nonprofit careers, or who are currently employed in the public or nonprofit sectors, are encouraged to apply to the program.